 The first steps to streamlining your onboarding process are to educate new employees on your company’s core values, and then to publicly recognize them when they demonstrate behavior aligned with those values.
 Next, ensure new employees are provided the training and support they need to thrive in their first few weeks so they have the context, tools, and knowledge needed to solve challenges for years to come.

 Additionally, employees who feel connected to each other drive retention, so be sure to introduce new hires to their teams and other departments they’ll work with as soon as possible.
 Hiring and onboarding is a team-driven process, so ensure all team members do their part to ingratiate a new team member into the workforce.
+This is a key component to reducing turnover.

 3. Check in regularly with your employees about their career goals.